The IET and what it does

 In the majority of cases, the IET processes personal data based on an individual’s contract with the IET, for example, a membership agreement or request for products or services.
 In other cases, the IET processes personal data only where there are legitimate grounds for so doing.

 Where any IET products and services are offered to children aged 16 and under, we shall obtain consent from a parent or guardian to process the child’s data.

-To meet its Data Protection obligations under GDPR, the IET has established comprehensive and proportionate governance measures.
+To meet its Data Protection obligations under the UK GDPR, the IET has established comprehensive and proportionate governance measures.

 An individual’s rights under data protection law